sirjust/DarkChess/README.md

 ```

 Now if the y-coordinate of the card object is higher than the variable `height UI`, a method named `PlayCard()` is triggered in the `CardSystem.cs`.
 Otherwise the position of the card object will be reset to the `lastPos`.
-The `PlayCard()` method destroys the card and moves all other cards one position to the left.
+The `PlayCard()` method destroys the card object and moves all other card objects one position to the left.
 1. destroys the played card object
 2. saves the next card object in a temporary variable called `old_cardObj`
 3. destroys the next card object